tieval: An Evaluation Framework for Temporal Information Extraction Systems: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work presented the first public release of the \texttt{tieval} package, an open-source Python library for the development and evaluation of TIE systems. \texttt{tieval} provides several functionalities to facilitate research in this field.
-These include the import of multiple benchmark corpora in different formats, domain-specific operations such as temporal closure or transformation from interval to point relations, out-of-the-box baseline systems, and evaluation measures for TIE tasks.
+This paper introduces the first public release of the \texttt{tieval} package, an open-source Python library for the development and evaluation of TIE systems. \texttt{tieval} provides several functionalities to facilitate research in this field.
+These include importing multiple benchmark corpora in different formats, domain-specific operations such as temporal closure or transformation from interval to point relations, out-of-the-box baseline systems, and evaluation measures for TIE tasks.
 Therefore, it provides the community with a standard way to benchmark TIE systems in a fair and comparable way, while enabling the development of reproducible systems.

 For future versions of the package, we aim to extend its functionalities.
 One idea we are keen to implement is visualization techniques to display the relative timeline of events from the annotations.
-In addition, we will add methods to include other levels of information when available such as coreference resolution in the MeanTime corpus \cite{meantime} and causality relations in the TCR corpus \cite{ning2018joint}.
-We also intend to extend the list of supported corpora and baseline models, in particular, to support corpora that cast the TIE task as a question-answer problem, such as MCTaco \cite{zhou2019going} and TORQUE \cite{ning2020torque}.
+In addition, we will add methods to include other levels of information when available such as coreference resolution in the MeanTime corpus~\cite{Minard2016MEANTIMECorpus} and causality relations in the TCR corpus~\cite{Ning2018JointRelations}.
+We also intend to extend the list of supported corpora and baseline models, in particular, to support corpora that cast the TIE task as a question-answer problem, such as MCTaco~\cite{Zhou2019GoingUnderstanding} and TORQUE~\cite{Ning2020TORQUE:Questions}.
 This will allow us to produce a reproducibility study to investigate several state-of-the-art systems and benchmark them in the different corpora.

+\begin{acks} We would like to acknowledge the financial support received during the development of this project.
+Hugo Sousa was financed by by National Funds through the FCT - Fundação para a Ciência e a Tecnologia, I.P.
+(Portuguese Foundation for Science and Technology) within the project StorySense, with reference 2022.09312.PTDC.
+Ricardo Campos and Alípio Jorge were financed by the ERDF European Regional Development Fund through the North Portugal Regional Operational Programme (NORTE 2020), under the PORTUGAL 2020 and by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia within project PTDC/CCI-COM/31857/2017 (NORTE-01-0145-FEDER-03185). \end{acks}